Why digitise?

 University of Huddersfield Archives

-University of Kent, Special Collections and Archives
+University of Kent, Special Collections & Archives

 University of St. Andrews